Best Black Friday 2019 deals under $250: Beats headphones, Xbox One, PlayStation 4, Ring Doorbell

-If you don't mind spending more to get more, this Black Friday list is for you.
-We've pulled together some of our favorite deals that cost between $100 and $250, along with a few that have already been announced for later this week.
-And thanks to all of the Black Friday sales right now, you'll be able to save more at big retailers, including Walmart, Target, Best Buy, Amazon and Kohl's, with deeper discounts still to come from straight through to Cyber Monday.
-If you're not finding what you're after here, pop over to CNET's rundown of everything Black Friday and CNET's holiday gift guides of top picks from our editors based on our reviews.
+If you believe you get what you pay for, this Black Friday shopping list is for you.
+We've collected some of our favorite deals that cost between $100 and $250 and are available now, along with a few that have already been announced that are coming later this week.
+And thanks to all of the Black Friday sales right now, you'll be able to save more at big retailers, including Walmart, Target, Best Buy, Amazon and Kohl's, with deeper discounts still to come straight through to Cyber Monday.
+If you're not finding exactly what you're looking for here, pop over to CNET's rundown of everything Black Friday and CNET's holiday gift guides of top picks from our editors, based on our reviews.
 And if you're feeling a little stressed already, visit our Holiday Survival Guide.

 Deals available now

 The latest 10.2-inch iPad is now available from Best Buy for $250.
-You will see it when you sign into a Best Buy account.
-However, with just 32GB of storage, it's only a good deal for those who don't mind using cloud storage and regularly deleting files and apps.
+(You need to sign into your My Best Buy account to see the offer.)
+With just 32GB of storage, however, it's only a good deal for those who don't mind using cloud storage and regularly deleting files and apps.
 Otherwise, go with the 128GB version that's discounted to $330 -- $99 off.
 Read our 10.2-inch Apple iPad review.

 Amazon put a bunch of its own products on sale starting today, including the 2017 version of its Kindle Oasis e-reader.
 Yes, Amazon just introduced a new Kindle Oasis this year that adds a color-adjustable integrated light that's easier on the eyes.
 But that model is $250, and otherwise nearly identical to the 2017 model that Amazon is discounting now to $180.
 If you're gifting something to a serious e-book fan, this is a pretty great choice.
 Read our Amazon Kindle Oasis 2017 review.